 February 3 Science Fair Project drop off after 3:00

 February 4 Science Fair 5:00 - 7:00 PM

 February 16 School Closed for Students/Teacher Professional Day

 February 25 Awards Assembly

-As always, if you have any questions or concerns, please see me.
+In closing, if you have any questions or concerns, please do not hesitate to contact me.